Introduction

 Also here this Sirui shows a good, but not an excellent performance.
 Off center it is a bit softer at f/1.4 and it doesn’t have the crazy high resolution and contrast of the Sony FE 85mm 1.4 GM II, that shows Moirè everywhere in the frame from f/1.4.

-For portrait applications this performance is more than good enough, but if you are looking for an 85mm 1.4 lens with best in class resolution and contrast from f/1.4, the Sony FE 85mm 1.4 GM II and the Sigma 85mm 1.4 Art DG DN are better choices.
+For portrait applications this performance is more than good enough, but if you are looking for an 85mm 1.4 lens with best in class resolution and contrast from f/1.4, the Sony FE 85mm 1.4 GM II and the Sigma 85mm 1.4 Art DG DN are better choices and also the Viltrox AF 85mm 1.4 FE Pro shows a better performance than this Sirui lens.

 close (0.8 m, 1:8.0, 42mp Sony A7rII)

 I was a bit surprised here, as for a modern lens the performance at the minimum focus distance isn’t exactly something to write home about.
 To get really crisp results at here, stopping down to f/2.8 is advisable.
-All the other 85mm 1.4 E-mount lenses we have reviewed so far (e.g. both of Sony’s GM lenses and the Sigma 85mm 1.4 Art DG DN) show a better performance here.
+All the other 85mm 1.4 E-mount lenses we have reviewed so far (e.g. both of Sony’s GM lenses, the Sigma 85mm 1.4 Art DG DN and the Viltrox AF 85mm 1.4 FE Pro) show a better performance here.

 Flare resistance